fredemmott/magic_args/docs/setup.md

 ## macOS

+If you are using vcpkg, the `charset-conversion` feature (enabled by default) enables the recommended path (linking against `iconv`); you don't need to do anything.

-To use *magic_args* on macOS, you must choose between three options:
+Otherwise, to use *magic_args* on macOS, you must choose between three options:

 - *recommended*: link against `iconv`: the program will convert encodings as necessary.
 This option is recommended because it gives you consistent behavior on all major platforms
-- define `MAGIC_ARGS_DISABLE_ICONV`: if the character set is not UTF-8 or a compatible 7-bit encoding (e.g. US-ASCII), an error will be raised.
+- define `MAGIC_ARGS_DISABLE_ICONV`: if the character set is not UTF-8 or a compatible 7-bit encoding (e.g. US-ASCII), an error will be reported.
 This is slightly simpler, and may be acceptable as non-UTF-8 locales are extremely rare on macOS
-- handle (or ignore) encoding issues yourself, and call the *magic_args* functions directly instead of using the `MAGIC_ARGS_*_MAIN()` macros
+- handle (or ignore) encoding issues yourself, and call the *magic_args* functions directly instead of using the `MAGIC_ARGS*_MAIN()` macros

-If you are using CMake, you can follow the recommended path with the following code:
+If you are using CMake but not using vcpkg, you can follow the recommended path with the following code:

 ```cmake
 if (APPLE)